AESilky/scores/README.md

 The linear display is also multiplexed LEDs, using the segment drives.

-The board also has a OLED display panel that also displays the score (intended for the back side to assist a scorekeeper).
+The board also has a OLED display panel (SPI) that can also display the score (intended for the back side to assist a scorekeeper), as well as for use for setup.